SCALE-UP: History

-Originally developed in 1997 by Robert Beichner at North Carolina State University to help with large enrollment physic courses.
+Originally developed in 1997 by Robert Beichner at North Carolina State University to help with large enrollment physics courses.
 At this time, SCALE-UP stood for 'Student-Centered Activities for Large Enrollment Undergraduate Physics.'
 Although originated at North Carolina State University, more than five hundred colleges across the US and around the world are known to have directly adopted the SCALE-UP model and adapted it to their particular needs.
 When SCALE-UP was incorporated in different disciplines then the name was changed to 'Student-Centered Active Learning Environment for Undergraduate Programs.'
 Now, because of the increasing number of pre-college installations, plus to draw attention to the instruction pedagogy as well as the space, the name has become "Student-Centered Active Learning Environment with Upside-down Pedagogies."

 The basic idea is that students are given something interesting to investigate.
 While they work in teams on these "tangibles" (hands-on measurements or observations) and "ponderables" (interesting, complex problems), the instructor is free to roam around the classroom–--asking questions, sending one team to help another, or asking why someone else got a different answer.
 There is no separate lab class and most of the "lectures" are actually class-wide discussions.
 The groups are carefully structured and give students many opportunities to interact.
 Three teams (labelled a, b, and c) sit at each round table and have white boards nearby.
 Each team has a laptop in case they need web access.
 The original design called for 11 round tables of nine students, but many schools have smaller classes while a few have even larger ones.